billbertking1/Sky-Of-Grind/README.md

  This pack is in BETA and is only playable up to UHV tier.
 Join the official discord to see current dev work/progress and get support [HERE](https://discord.gg/ECsQ5xkUYw).
  Thanks to other gregtech packs like GTNH, NomifactoryCEu(Monifactory) and a lot of other ones for a lot of ideas and inspiration that made us create this pack.
 Tysm!

+# Credits:

+ Thanks to Diatoninus1 for helping us as an artist for the pack.
+ Thanks to WithersChat for helping us with texturing and other help.